 It is important to note that SCERA has taken strides in risk management and resulting long-term plan sustainability.
-This includes strengthening of assumptions, particularly the expected investment rate of return, and mortality assumption (generational), and adopting a funding policy that eliminates negative amortization and promotes intergenerational equity.
+This includes strengthening of assumptions, particularly the expected investment rate of return, and mortality assumption (amount weighted and generational), and adopting a funding policy that eliminates negative amortization and promotes intergenerational equity.
 Assumptions will continue to be reviewed in future experience studies to reflect the Plan's experience as well as future expectations.
 Those changes may result in higher contributions in the short term, but in the medium to longer term avoid both deferring contributions and allowing unmanaged growth in the UAAL.
 We believe these actions are essential for SCERA's fiscal health going forward.

-Funded Ratio (Percentages) and Dollar UAAL (\$ Millions) in December 31, 2011 to 2020 Valuations
+Funded Ratio (Percentages) and Dollar UAAL (\$ Millions) in December 31, 2012 to 2021 Valuations

-Factors that Changed UAAL in December 31, 2011 to 2020 Valuations (\$ Millions)
+Factors that Changed UAAL in December 31, 2012 to 2021 Valuations (\$ Millions)

-Note: The primary source of investment losses in the December 31, 2011 and December 31, 2012 valuation is the 2008 market decline ("Great Recession"), which was recognized in the valuation value of assets over five years.
+Note: The primary source of investment losses in the December 31, 2012 valuation is the 2008 market decline ("Great Recession"), which was recognized in the valuation value of assets over five years.